 The absolute number 1 tourist attraction is of course Barcelona, the capital of Catalonia.
-With numerous sights such as Gaudí's masterpieces such as the Sagrada Familia, Park Güell Güell and Casa Batllo or FC Barcelona's Camp Nou stadium.
+With numerous sights and landmarks such as Gaudí's masterpieces like the Sagrada Familia, Park Güell Güell and Casa Batllo or FC Barcelona's Camp Nou stadium.
 Other tourists come again for the art of Picasso, the beautiful city beaches, the vibrant nightlife or just for shopping.
 This city is so versatile that you can enjoy yourself for a week in Barcelona without any problems.
 With only the Barcelona tourist attractions and sights alone, we could have filled a large part of the Top 20 of things to do in Catalonia.
 More info about Barcelona.

 The largest amusement park in Europe (119 hectares) is located a few kilometers from Tarragona and one of the most popular places to visit in Catalonia.
 Port Aventura World contains, among other things, two amusement parks (Port Aventura and Ferrari land), a fantastic aqua park and various hotels.
 The theme park Port Aventura is itself made up of six separate worlds.
 The amusement park is an absolute must do attraction with children.
 More info.

 Montserrat, 50 km northwest of Barcelona, is a special rock formation with the highest peak at 1236 meters.
 The mountain is home to the Benedictine Monastery of Montserrat, which attracts many pilgrims because of the image of the "Black Madonna".
 You can visit the monastery of Montserrat and the top of the mountain on a fun trip with a cog railway or cable car, from where you have a magnificent view of the area or follow one of the marked walks.
 Read more about visiting Montserrat.